 The total cost for the proposed site and new library facility is estimated at just under $37 million.
-By comparison, a remodel and expansion of the current facility is estimated at just over $32 million.

 A cost projection matrix has been created for the five sites originally under review by the Appleton Public Library.
 The cost projection matrix includes 11 categories with associated costs.
 Also included in the matrix are costs for an additional Parks and Recreation space.
 Costs for the Parks and Recreation space is presented separately from costs for library space.

 The Mayor's 2015 budget was published October 1, 2014.
 In his budget, Mayor Hanna included a $30 million Capital Improvement Project for the library.
 This figure is spread over three years.
 The funding breaks down to $5 million for 2015, and $12.5 million for 2016 and 2017.
 Wednesday, November 12, the City of Appleton Common Council approved the Mayor's budget and secured the $5 million for the start of a Capital Improvement Project for the library.